 Consistent with prior years, the Panel's funding for the financial year was provided mostly by Parliament, being \$1,494,000 (Vote Commerce: Non Departmental Output - Administration of the Takeovers Code).
-In addition, the Panel received third-party income of \$167,373 for its chargeable activities (\$185,789 in 2021/2022).
+In addition, the Panel received third-party income of \$200,603 for its chargeable activities (\$128,648 in 2022/2023).

-The Panel maintains robust controls on spending and a strong focus on internal efficiency to enable it to generally maintain a break-even position on its operating expenditure.
-However, last year, the Panel operated with a small deficit.
-The Panel has commenced work on a review of the fees it levies for certain activities.
-The Panel is funded through a mixture of Crown revenue and third-party fee revenue, along with minor sources of other revenue (such as interest from cash reserves).
+The Panel maintains robust controls on spending and a strong focus on internal efficiency with the aim of maintaining a break-even position on its operating expenditure.
+However, the Panel's third-party fees can vary from year to year.
+This year, the Panel operated with a small deficit.

+The Panel has commenced work on a review of the fees it charges for certain activities.
 There have been minimal changes to the funding structure of the Panel for over a decade.
-For example, there was a regulatory amendment in 2018 which altered fees to ensure that they are presented within the Panel's fees regulations as GST-exclusive amounts.
-Potential changes to the fees charged by the Panel and the types of activities which attract fees may, if implemented, help to alleviate the Panel's deficits.
+Potential changes to the fees charged by the Panel may, if implemented, increase the income the Panel receives for its chargeable work.

-5. The most non-predictable factor for the Panel's annual financial position is whether it holds section 32 meetings and, if so, whether the outcome of a meeting enables the Panel to make cost recovery orders against any parties.